 Below you will find Bear's indoor enclosure which is a converted spare room.
-Take a look and we hope you take inspiration from it.
+Look and we hope you take inspiration from it.

 Bear is a continental giant.
 He is very friendly and when he is not in his room, he has the run of the house.

 The room has a tiles floor which is great, the skirting boards are also make of tiles so that stops a lot of damage and is easy to clean.
-To make it more comfortable a few off cuts of carpet has been laid down.
+To make it more comfortable we have laid down a few off cuts of carpet.
 Bear has access to the whole room, so a pet gate has been put across the door to allow easy access.
 We leave this open usually when he is not out as it lets Ozzy feel more included.

 Because Bear has the whole room there are no electrical cords in the room.
 We only chose off cuts of wool carpets so there are only natural materials in his room.

 Bear loves sitting at the top of his ramp on the coffee table.
-It's quite sheltered in there as there is a table over the top of it and he likes to run out is he thinks any food is on offer.
+It is quite sheltered in there as there is a table over the top of it and he likes to run out if he thinks any food is on offer.
 He also likes to sit by the door to keep an eye on the rest of the house through the pet gate.